 And I couldn’t let you leave without sharing one of my favorite grain free “pie” recipes.
 It’s an older recipe that I am bringing back in my life.
 It’s not necessarily a pie, but if you put it in a pie dish and add a little bit of whipped cream and lemon curd on top, it totally works!

-- 5 Tbsp butter (use earth balance to make vegan)
+- 5 tablespoon butter (use earth balance to make vegan)

 - 2 cups almond meal (use really fine meal or almond flour)